Equivariant localization in supergravity: Solutions

 with the constraint

 Our final central charge is then

 This derives the conjectured gravitational block formula in \cite{Faedo:2021nub}, where we have corrected the overall sign.
-In that reference it was shown extremizing $a$ over the variables $\varphi_i$ (subject to \eqref{phicon}) gives the central charge of the explicit supergravity solutions constructed in \cite{Ferrero:2021wvk}.
+In that reference it was shown that extremizing $a$ over the variables $\varphinew_i$ (subject to \eqref{phicon}) gives the central charge as well as determines the R-symmetry Killing vector of the explicit supergravity solutions constructed in \cite{Ferrero:2021wvk}.
 Moreover, \eqref{a6dfinal} agrees \emph{off-shell} with the trial $a$-function in field theory, obtained by integrating the M5-brane anomaly polynomial over the spindle.

 This extremization is also explained by our gravity formalism: we have imposed a subset of the supersymmetry equations to obtain \eqref{a6dfinal}.
 Substituting this back into the action, one then extremizes the resulting expression over any remaining degrees of freedom to obtain the on-shell result.
-This is the same general idea used in \cite{Martelli:2006yb,Couzens:2018wnk}, and will be discussed further in the present context in \cite{toappear}.
+This is the same general idea used in \cite{Martelli:2006yb,Couzens:2018wnk}, and will be discussed further in the present context in \cite{BenettiGenolini:2023yfe,BenettiGenolini:2023ndb}.

 Finally, let us consider the conformal dimensions of chiral primary operators in the dual SCFT that are associated with M2-branes wrapped over the copies of the spindle $\Sigma_{N}$, $\Sigma_S$ at the poles of the $S^4$.
 We have the general result \cite{Gauntlett:2006ai}